 - Display logos from five of your current clients or customers using your product or service.

 - Show your physical product from different angles.

-- Visually tell a story about your product, company or customers.
+- Visually tell a story about your product, company, or customers.

-The only reason you find so much video content on the web today is because video marketing is on the rise.
+The only reason you find so much video content on the web today is that video marketing is on the rise.

 Facebook users are no different when it comes to the love of video content as they consume more of it with each passing day.

 This is exactly why you should try video ads on Facebook.
 You’ll be able to convey your message in a more elaborate manner, with a much better ROI.